Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 Kilt Rock © The Luxury Travelers

-Kilt Rock and Mealt Falls - Scotland Road Trip Itinerary
+Kilt Rock and Mealt Falls part of a Scotland Road Trip Itinerary

 Kilt Rock and Mealt Falls © The Luxury Travelers

-South view from the Mealt Falls viewpoint - Scotland Road Trip Itinerary
+South view from the Mealt Falls viewpoint on a Scotland Road Trip Itinerary

 South view from the Mealt Falls viewpoint © The Luxury Travelers

-SKYE WHALE TRAIL by STARDUST PORTREE BOAT TRIPS – We booked this boat trip but it was canceled because we were the only ones who booked it (offseason or just bad luck).
+Kilt Rock/Isle of Rona Whale Trail by Stardust Portree Boat Trips: We booked this boat trip but it was canceled because we were the only ones who booked it (off-season or just bad luck).
 We love wildlife so everywhere there is a chance for any wildlife sightings, we are there.
 That’s why we booked this boat trip.
 The trip takes place on a RIB boat, which is an experience in itself, it’s a fast rigid inflatable boat that can take you pretty close to the cliffs and wildlife.
-Also, you get the chance to see Kilt Rock and Mealt Falls from the sea.
+Also, it is a great way to see the Kilt Rock & Mealt Falls from the water.

 E – LEALT FALLSLealt Waterfall is a dramatic waterfall on the River Lealt.
 It has parking nearby, with a few minutes walk you can view the falls, and if you walk further there are beautiful ocean views.
 Unfortunately, due to the weather conditions, we did not visit, but we do recommend visiting since it’s right on the way and it looks beautiful.
 We do regret not stopping by, since the viewing platform is right at the parking.